DIGBY HOGAN: creative director

 5. Would you rather have fingers as long as legs or legs are short as fingers?
 I feel like the most practical choice is legs as short as fingers because at least your hands are still normal.
 I can’t imagine having fingers as long as legs would be very useful except for maybe reaching things far away…

-liam selby: assistant editor
+liam selby: Junior editor

 Liam brings with him a Bachelors Degree in Creative Industries majoring in film and television.
 Since graduating, he has been focusing on developing his editing skills and also technical knowledge of work flows and edit systems.
 Liam's focus is to continue honing his skills in After Effects to expand his creative motion graphics portfolio.
 Liam joined the team in August 2017 and we're sure to see him grow quickly under the guidance of our skilled editing team